dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 As far as fitting the classifier, I would like to look further into the dataset and see if there are any opportunities to improve the false-positive detection of the classifier.
 Perhaps there is a bias of the classifier that can be exposed and remedied by augmenting the data set with better examples of cars and note cars.

 The sliding window search method that I employed has room for a lot of improvement.
 At the moment what I've done is very basic and I struggle to deal with false-positives.
 I can see various options to improve its performance significantly including:
-* Filter or averaging the most recent heatmaps in order to better reject false-positives across time
 * Implement a sliding window approach that varies the size of the search windows depending on how far down the road you are searching.
 The idea is that the vehicle that are further down the road should be smaller in size due to the perspective and thus require smaller search windows.
 * Implement a sliding window approach that limits the search domain in the x-dimension as you approach the horizon